Wii system software: Mii Channel

 The Mii Channel is an avatar creator, where users can design 3D caricatures of people called Miis by selecting from a group of facial and bodily features.
 At the Game Developers Conference 2007, Shigeru Miyamoto explained that the look and design of the Mii characters are based on Kokeshi, a form of Japanese doll used as souvenir gifts.

 A Wired interview of Katsuya Eguchi (producer of Animal Crossing and Wii Sports) held in 2006 confirmed that the custom player avatar feature shown at Nintendo's E3 Media Briefing would be included in the hardware.
 The feature was described as part of a "profile" system that contains the Mii and other pertinent player information.
 This application was officially unveiled by Nintendo in September 2006.
 It is incorporated into Wii's operating system interface as the "Mii Channel".
 Users can select from pre-made Miis or create their own by choosing custom facial shapes, colors, and positioning.
-In certain games like Wii Sports, Wii Play, Wii Fit, Wii Music, Wii Sports Resort, Wii Party, Wii Fit Plus, Wii Play: Motion, Mario & Sonic at the Olympic Games, WarioWare: Smooth Moves, Mario Kart Wii, Mario Party 8, My Pokémon Ranch, Animal Crossing: City Folk, Big Brain Academy: Wii Degree, Mario Strikers Charged, and Guitar Hero 5, each player's Mii will serve as the character the player controls in some/all forms of gameplay.
+In certain games, each player's Mii will serve as the character the player controls in some/all forms of gameplay.
 Miis can interact with other Wii users by showing up on their Wii consoles through the WiiConnect24 feature or by talking with other Miis created by Wii owners all over the world.
 This feature is called Mii Parade.
 Early-created Miis as well as those encountered in Mii Parades may show up as spectators in some games.
 Miis can be stored on Wii Remotes and taken to other Wii consoles.
 The Wii Remote can hold a maximum of 10 Miis.

 In addition, Mii characters can be transferred from a user's Wii to Nintendo 3DS consoles, as well as supported Nintendo DS games via the Mii Channel.
 While in the channel, pressing A, followed by B, then 1, and holding 2 on the Wii Remote allows the user to unlock the feature.
 The Mii Channel is succeeded by the Mii Maker app for both Nintendo 3DS and Wii U, and the Mii options in Settings for Nintendo Switch.

 According to Nintendo president Satoru Iwata, over 160 million Mii characters had been created using the Mii Channel as of May 2010.